CP1401/Practicals/prac_08/README.md

 Often, we get list data that is not homogenous, so not a list of names or countries, etc. but a list that's like a database 'record' (row) where each 'field' (column) represents a different kind of value.
 We can extract this data using indexing.

-Consider and copy the following code (with a very generic name):
+Consider and copy the following code:

 ```python
 record = ["Jimmy", "Smith", (8, 12, 1928), "Piano"]